Competency Problems: On Finding and Removing Artifacts in Language Data

 \section{Other Related Work}

-\paragraph{Theoretical analysis of bias} Several recent works explore sources and theoretical treatments of bias or spurious correlations in NLP~\cite{shah-etal-2020-predictive,Kaushik2020ExplainingTE}.
-Our work differs in that we introduce a competency assumption and explore its implications.
-This puts our work more squarely in the domain of covariate shift---the rejection sampling procedure we analyze changes the distribution over inputs, not the labeling function.
-This change in input distribution leads to a difference in the observed \emph{marginal} probability $p(y|x_i)$, but not the true $p(y|\mathbf{x})$ itself.
-The literature on covariate shift is vast, and discussing it is beyond the scope of this work~\cite{QuioneroCandela2009DatasetSI}.
+\paragraph{Theoretical analysis of bias} Several recent works explore sources and theoretical treatments of bias or spurious correlations in NLP~\cite{shah-etal-2020-predictive,Kaushik2020ExplainingTE} or ML more broadly~\cite{shah-2020-simplicity-bias}.
+Our work differs by introducing a competency assumption and exploring its implications.
+The difference between our biased and unbiased distributions is an instance of covariate shift~\cite{QuioneroCandela2009DatasetSI}.

-\paragraph{Competent models} An interesting question is whether we can introduce a ``competency inductive bias'' into models, to discourage leveraging individual features for making predictions.
-In linear models, one can simply remove all single features and only give the model access to complex feature interactions, though even this could permit the model to leverage correlations between features to effectively use single features for making predictions.
-The closest works we are aware of to making a competency assumption in a modern neural model are methods that ensemble weak models together with strong models during training, while using only the strong models for evaluation; presumably the weak models would pick up on simple feature correlations, and the strong models would be discouraged from using them \citep{clark-etal-2020-learning,dagaev2021toogoodtobetrue}.
-Other works use ensembles with models targeted at known sources of data artifacts, but these are less close to a competency assumption~\cite{clark-etal-2019-dont,karimi-mahabadi-etal-2020-end}.
+\paragraph{Competent models} An interesting question is whether we can inject a ``competency inductive bias'' into models, i.e., discourage relying on individual features.
+The closest works we are aware of are methods that ensemble weak models together with strong models during training~\citep{clark-etal-2020-learning,dagaev2021toogoodtobetrue}, or ensembles of models with unaligned gradients~\citep{teney2021evading}. \iftagged{shortened}{}{Other works use ensembles with models targeted at known sources of data artifacts, but these are less close to a competency assumption~\cite{clark-etal-2019-dont,karimi-mahabadi-etal-2020-end}.}